Gantry crane: Rubber-tyred gantry (RTG) crane

 Smaller gantry cranes are also available running on rubber tyres so that tracks are not needed.
 Rubber tyred gantry cranes are essential for moving containers from berths throughout the rest of the yard.
 For this task they come in large sizes, as pictured to the left, that are used for moving to straddle multiple lanes of rail, road, or container storage.
 They also are capable of lifting fully loaded containers to great heights.
 Smaller rubber tyred gantry cranes come in the form of straddle carriers which are used when moving individual containers or vertical stacks of containers.

 Portable gantry crane systems, such as rubber tyred gantry cranes, are in high demand in terminals and ports restricted in size and reliant on maximizing vertical space and not needing to haul containers long distances.
 This is due to the relatively slow speed yet high reach of rubber tyred gantry cranes when compared to other forms of container terminal equipment.

-Portable gantry crane
+Portable gantry crane (PGC)

 Portable gantry cranes are used to lift and transport smaller items, usually less than 10 t.
 They are widely used in the HVAC, machinery moving and fine art installation industries.
 Some portable gantry cranes are equipped with an enclosed track, while others use an I-beam, or other extruded shapes, for the running surface.
 Most workstation gantry cranes are intended to be stationary when loaded, and mobile when unloaded.
 Workstation Gantry Cranes can be outfitted with either a wire rope hoist or a lower capacity chain hoist.